Microgreens Frequently Asked Questions

 Will Microgreens Regrow?

-Most gardeners are used to being able to pick a few leaves at a time from their herbs or greens and the plant will grow back just fine – it’s a great way to get the most out of your plants!
-While we wish this worked for microgreens, unfortunately most can only be harvested one time.
-This is because most microgreens only have one set of leaves, so after they’re harvested, there’s nothing left to collect the sunshine needed to grow back.
-However, there are a couple exceptions to this rule.
+Most gardeners are used to picking a few leaves at a time from their herbs or greens and the plant growing back just fine.
+While we wish this worked for microgreens, most can only be harvested once.
+This is because most microgreens only have one set of leaves, so after they’re harvested, there’s nothing left to collect the sunlight needed to grow back.
+However, there are exceptions.
+Microgreen shoots, like peas, beans, and lentils, can regrow a couple of times as long as you harvest them above their bottom leaf.
+The taste starts to fade after the first harvest, but you can usually get these to regrow once or twice with decent flavor and texture.

 Does Using Organic Microgreen Seeds Matter?

 Want to learn more about Microgreens?
-Read our more in-depth blogs on the following topics :
+Read our more in-depth blogs on the following topics:

 More articles